Anti Money Laundering Policy

 Standard Principle of “Customer Identification” (KYC)

-Rango shall have policies and procedures to determine and document at the time of the establishment of the business relationship, information that is commensurate with the assessment of the money laundering risks posed by the customer’s expected use services as shown below:
+Rango shall have policies and procedures to determine and document at the time of the establishment of the business relationship, information that is commensurate with the assessment of the money laundering risks posed by the customer’s expected use services as shown below:• The customer’s Name

 • The customer’s form of ID